chirpley/docs/docs/source/asbrand.rst

 Chat Function
 ------------

+.. |chaticon| image:: _static/images/chat-icon.svg
+   :height: 18px

 As long as a campaign is active you can start a private chat with influencers.
 This can be useful when the content requires extra information.

-.. |chaticon| image:: _static/images/chat-icon.svg
-   :height: 28px
+Just click on the |chaticon| of the influencer to start a conversation.

 .. figure:: _static/images/deals-chat.png